The-Receiver/Website/README.md

 # MCHP Website

-The source code for the website of Myanmar Children Health Project.
+The official repository of MCHP's website.